How did this SHIT language become the de facto standard for ML shit? Fuck ython, fuck pip, fuck conda and everything that comes with it.

 >2.3 Often wrong. e.g., websockets

->2.4 every moron and their moron mother make blogs about how to do X problem shitting up web results
+>2.4 every Black person and their Black person mother make blogs about how to do X problem shitting up web results

 more code to copy and paste from, not a problem